anthonymakela/anthonymakela.github.io/_posts/2019-07-30-Predicting-Stock-Prices-Using-LSTM-Networks.md

 Whilst this notebook aims to give a working example of LSTM neural networks in practice, it has only scratched the surface of their potential and application in sequential and temporal problems.

-LSTMs have been successfully used in a multitude of real-world problems from classical time series issues as described here, to text auto-correct, anomaly detection and fraud detection, to having a core in self-driving car technologies being developed.
+LSTMs have been successfully used in a number of real-world problems from classical time-series issues as described here, to text auto-correct, anomaly detection, and fraud detection, to having a core in self-driving car technologies being developed.

 ```python